ajrunhaar/one-click-data-warehouse/README.md

 - Using an appropriate tool with an ODBC or JDBC driver.
 The connection string you can find in AWS Console, in the Redshift section under the appropriate workspace
   - Note, you will have to change the admin password to something you know.

-## Notes

-- Two stacks are used because the Namespace and Workgroups constructs cannot be deployed in the same stack.
-The Workgroups depend on pre-existing
-  Namespaces.
-When deployed in the same stack the Namespace does not yet exist to which the Workgroup refers.
-It is likely that AWS will fix this soon.